By: Scott F. Roberts

 The ballot initiative as currently drafted outlines who can purchase and sell marijuana products, where marijuana products may be used, how employers can treat marijuana use, and how marijuana products will be taxed.
 One of the biggest changes seen in the RMLA, however, is the creation of a new marijuana business entity called the “Microbusiness”.

-Under the Medical Marihuana Facilities Licensing Act, the state of Michigan has authorized 5 different business license types: provisioning center (dispensary); Class A grower operation for 500 plants; Class B grower operation for 1000 plants; Class C grower operation for 1500 plants; secured transporter; safety compliance center; and processor.
+Under the Medical Marihuana Facilities Licensing Act (MMFLA), the state of Michigan has authorized 5 different business license types: provisioning center (dispensary); Class A grower operation for 500 plants; Class B grower operation for 1000 plants; Class C grower operation for 1500 plants; secured transporter; safety compliance center; and processor.

-Because the RMLA has not been adopted yet, medical marijuana business attorneys are still unclear on the specifics of the application process for the Michigan marijuana microbusiness and how similar, or different, it will be from the MMFLA process.
-However, if you are interested in learning more about the RMLA or which type of entity best suits your needs, we recommend reaching out to a Michigan medical marijuana attorney now so as to create a business plan before there is a Microbusiness “gold rush” in this already booming industry.
+Because, as of the writing of this article, the RMLA has not been adopted yet, medical marijuana business attorneys are still unclear on the specifics of the application process for the Michigan marijuana microbusiness and how similar or different it will be from the MMFLA process.
+However, if you are interested in learning more about the RMLA or which type of entity best suits your needs, we recommend reaching out to a Michigan Medical Marijuana Attorney now so as to create a business plan before there is a “microbusiness gold rush” in this already booming industry.

 Mr. Roberts is the founder and managing member of Scott F. Roberts Law, PLC, a Detroit-based business law firm.
 Mr. Roberts has spent his entire career representing businesses and helping them comply with municipal, local and state regulations.
 Upon being admitted to the Michigan Bar in 2010, Mr. Roberts went to work as a corporate and healthcare attorney for the Detroit-based law firm of Dickinson Wright.
 In 2014, he left the firm to start his own business practice, Scott F. Roberts Law, PLC.
 After passage of the Medical Marihuana Facilities Licensing Act, or MMFLA, Mr. Roberts expanded his practice area to include Marijuana Business Law.
 Mr. Roberts is a member of the Business Law and Marijuana Law sections of the State Bar.Prior to being admitted to the Michigan Bar, Mr. Roberts attended the University of Miami School of Law, graduating in 2010 with high honors.